 Filing for Chapter 13 Bankruptcy in GA

-Pursuing Chapter 13 bankruptcy in GA is the best way to keep your car if you have fallen behind on your payments because it consolidates your debt into a repayment plan that is based on your current expenses and income.
-If this repayment plan is approved by the judge in your case, your past due vehicle payments will be consolidated into a single monthly payment that you will make for the next three to five years to reimburse your creditor.
+Pursuing Chapter 13 bankruptcy in GA is the best way to keep your car if you have fallen behind on your payments.
+Bankruptcy Chapter 13 consolidates your debt into a repayment plan that is based on your current expenses and income.
+If this repayment plan is approved by the judge in your case, your past-due vehicle payments will be consolidated into a single monthly payment.
+Payments can be made for the next three to five years to reimburse your creditor.

+A car loan is considered a secured debt.
 When you file for Chapter 13 bankruptcy in GA, you can modify the terms of your car loan and reduce your interest rate.
-This new amount will be dependent on several factors including your current income, credit history and car repayment history.
+This new amount will be dependent on several factors including your current income, credit history, and car repayment history.
 In many cases, your interest rate has the potential to be reduced anywhere between 3.25%-6.25%.

 If you purchased your vehicle within 2.5 years (or 910 days) before filing for Chapter 13 bankruptcy in GA, you will be required to pay the full amount back to your creditor.
-However, you still have the ability to reduce your interest rate, which has the potential to save you thousands of dollars while allowing you to keep your vehicle.
+However, you still can reduce your interest rate, which has the potential to save you thousands of dollars while allowing you to keep your vehicle.

-File for Chapter 13 Bankruptcy to Maintain Ownership of Your Car
+File Bankruptcy in GA with CMC Law to Maintain Ownership of Your Car

 When you file for Chapter 13 bankruptcy in GA, an automatic stay is placed on your creditor so that they cannot take your car from you unless they have been given a court order.
-This will help to reduce your stress and give you the time you need to produce a repayment plan that will lower your interest rate so that you can retain ownership of your vehicle.
+This will help to reduce your stress and give you the time you need to produce a repayment plan.
+Then, you can lower your interest rate so that you can retain ownership of your vehicle.